Iron486/NLP_emotions_classifier/README.md

 ### EXPLORATORY DATA ANALYSIS

-For this senmtiment analysis problem, 2 types of graphs were plotted.
+For this sentiment analysis problem, 2 types of graphs were plotted.

 The first one depicts a wordcloud graph, imported using the library called `wordcloud`.